lanl-aea/waves/docs/waves_quickstart.rst

    :align: center
    :width: 50%

-Before running the parameter study, explore the conditional re-build behavior of the workflow by deleting an intermediate output file and re-executing the workflow.
+Before running the parameter study, explore the conditional re-build behavior of the workflow by deleting the intermediate output file ``rectangle_mesh.inp`` and re-executing the workflow.
 You should observe that only the command which produces the orphan mesh ``rectangle_mesh.inp`` file is re-run.
 You can confirm by inspecting the time stamps of files in the build directory before and after file removal and workflow execution.

 .. code-block::